somenath203/Suicide-Depression-Predictor/README.md

 Link to the swagger documentation of the backend API of the project: https://suicidal-thought-depression-predictor.onrender.com/docs

 Link to the jupyter notebook of the machine learning model: https://github.com/somenath203/Suicide-Depression-Predictor/blob/main/backend/suicide_depression_classification_kmeans.ipynb

-## Deployment

-The frontend of the project is deployed in Vercel whereas the backend of the project is deployed in Render with the help of Docker.

 ## Contributions